Here are some tips and best practices for using update queries. Some are related to use of the Solarium library, some are general Solr usage tips.

 Raw XML update commands

 Solarium makes it easy to build update commands without having to know the underlying XML structure.
 If you already have XML formatted update commands, you can add them directly to an update query.
-Make sure they are valid as Solarium will not check this.
+Make sure they are valid as Solarium will not check this, and set the XML request format on the update query.